hectorlm/hectorlm/README.md

 ## Hi, I'm Hector! 👋

-I am a researcher and engineer who loves to learn and solve complex problems.
+I am a data scientist and researcher who loves to learn and solve complex problems.
 I have years of experience implementing solutions in image processing, computer vision, optimization, and data analysis at across different fields.
 I currently work at NYU Langone Health where I am exploring the use of MRI and ML/DL to help find insights into musculoskeletal diseases and improving patient experience.

 ## 🚀 About Me